-In August 2016, we entered into an exclusive worldwide license, development, manufacturing and commercialization agreement with Helsinn Healthcare SA, a Swiss pharmaceutical corporation ("Helsinn") for pracinostat in acute myeloid leukemia ("AML"), myelosdisplastic syndrome ("MDS") and other potential indications (the "Helsinn Agreement").
+In August 2016, we entered into an exclusive worldwide license, development, manufacturing and commercialization agreement with Helsinn Healthcare SA, a Swiss pharmaceutical corporation ("Helsinn") for pracinostat in acute myeloid leukemia ("AML"), myelosdisplastic syndrome ("MDS") and other potential indications (the "Helsinn License Agreement").
 Under the terms of the agreement, Helsinn was granted a worldwide exclusive license to develop, manufacture and commercialize pracinostat, and is primarily responsible for funding its global development and commercialization.
 As compensation for such grant of rights, we received payments of \$20.0 million.
 In addition, we are eligible to receive up to \$444 million in potential regulatory and sales-based milestones, along with royalty payments on the net sales of pracinostat, which, in the U.S., are tiered and begin in the mid-teens.

-We determined that the agreement represents a multiple-element arrangement for purposes of revenue recognition.
-Revenues related to the research and development elements of the arrangement are recognized based on the proportional performance of each research and development activity.
-Research and development revenues are recognized on a gross basis as we are the primary obligor and have discretion in supplier selection.
-During the three months ended September 30, 2018, our only remaining research and development activity under the agreement is the conduct of a Phase 2 dose-optimization study of pracinostat in combination with azacitidine in patients with high and very high risk MDS who are previously untreated with hypomethylating agents (the "POC study"), for which Helsinn has agreed to share third-party expenses.
+We determined that the agreement contains multiple performance obligations for purposes of revenue recognition.
+Revenue related to the research and development elements of the arrangement is recognized based on the extent of progress toward completion of each performance obligation.
+Revenue is recognized on a gross basis as we are the primary obligor and have discretion in supplier selection.
+During the nine months ended March 31, 2019, our only remaining performance obligation under the agreement is the conduct of a Phase 2 dose-optimization study of pracinostat in combination with azacitidine in patients with high and very high risk MDS who are previously untreated with hypomethylating agents (the "POC study"), for which Helsinn has agreed to share third-party expenses.

-Note 4.
 Presage License Agreement

 In September 2017, we entered into a license agreement with Presage Biosciences, Inc. ("Presage").
-Under the terms of such license agreement (the "Presage License Agreement"), Presage granted to us exclusive worldwide rights to develop, manufacture and commercialize voruciclib, a clinicalstage, oral and selective CDK inhibitor, and related compounds.
+Under the terms of such license agreement (the "Presage License Agreement"), Presage granted to us exclusive worldwide rights to develop, manufacture and commercialize voruciclib, a clinical-stage, oral and selective CDK inhibitor, and related compounds.
 In exchange, we paid \$2.9 million.
 With respect to the first indication, an incremental \$2.0 million payment, due upon dosing of the first subject in the first registration trial will be owed to Presage, for total payments of \$4.9 million prior to receipt of marketing approval of the first indication in the U.S., E.U. or Japan.
 Additional potential payments of up to \$179 million will be due upon the achievement of certain development, regulatory and commercial milestones.
 We will also pay mid-single-digit tiered royalties on the net sales of any product successfully developed.
 As an alternative to milestone and royalty payments related to countries in which we sublicense product rights, we will pay to Presage a tiered percent (which decreases as product development progresses) of amounts received from such sublicensees.